ruurdadema/dnssd/README.md

 ## As subdirectory

-The easiest way of using this libary is to include it as subdirectory in your CMake project.
+The easiest way of using this libary is to include it as subdirectory in your CMake project:

     add_subdirectory(./path/to/this/directory)